sathomas/jsDataV.is/src/text/ch4/01-tree-maps.md

 Treemap.draw("treemap", 600, 450, data, labels);
 ```

-The resulting chart of figure NEXTFIGURENUMBER provides a simple visualization of the <span class="smcp">US</span> population.
+The resulting chart, shown in figure NEXTFIGURENUMBER, provides a simple visualization of the <span class="smcp">US</span> population.
 Among the four regions, it is clear where most of the population resides.
 The bottom right quadrant (the South) has the largest share of the population.
-And within the regions the relative sizes of each state's population is also clear.
+And within the regions the relative size of each state's population is also clear.
 Notice, for example, how California dominates the West.

 <figure>
 <div id="treemap-1"></div>